 Gibraltar azalea plants produce clusters (called "trusses," technically) of funnel-shaped, bright orange flowers with ruffled petals in May (in a zone 5 garden).
 Flowers precede leaves.
 Plants can achieve a height of 5-6 feet after 10 years if not pruned so as to minimize their vertical growth; with their upright growth habit, the width tends to be less than the height.

 Because these orange azaleas bear colorful flowers in spring, some like to use the bushes as foundation plants.
 As deciduous shrubs, however, they will provide neither a buffer to cold winds nor a point of visual interest in winter.
-Therefore, they should not be your first choice in a foundation planting.
+Therefore, they should not be your first choice in foundation planting.
+Some prefer them as specimen plants.
+When used in a woodland garden, plant them in a relatively sunny spot.

 These are poisonous plants.
 Make sure they are out of reach of children and pets, who may accidentally ingest them.